-No mention here of "sublation" or the NON; but does that force dialecticians into accepting this 'definition'?
+No mention here of "sublation" or of the NON, but does that force dialecticians into accepting this 'definition'?
 Of course not; they pick and choose when it suits them.

 [NON = Negation of the Negation.]

-In that case, dictionaries record ideology as much as they record use or meaning.
-Here, as noted earlier, the writers of this dictionary have recorded the animistic use of this word as employed by DM-fans.
+In that case, with respect to "contradiction", the writers of the above dictionary have plainly recorded the anthropomorphic use of this word by DM-fans themselves.

 This is what Mr G says next: